-When subscribers complain or are disappointed, their monthly fee is at risk.
+When subscribers complain or are disappointed, their recurring fee is at risk.
 But, that’s not the only thing at risk.
 Today’s media-savvy customers can jump on a social platform to vent to hundreds of friends and family and stomp all over your good reputation.
 If you get enough negative social media posts, your good name will be shattered.

 Even with stellar service and staff, you can’t please everyone.
 For those upset, difficult-to-work-with folks there are tactics you can employ to keep your reputation intact.

 The attitude to have when working with a difficult subscriber is non-judgment.
 You’ll also need patience to understand the subscriber’s point of view and get to common ground.